Zoo Butterfly Garden

 Flowers In Flight

-Each year cooler temperatures send monarchs south to the same trees within Mexico’s high forests.
+Each year, cooler temperatures send monarchs south to the same trees within Mexico’s high forests, usually in September.
 How do these migratory butterflies find a place they have never been?
-Flutter by the Zoo’s Butterfly Garden to catch the excitement and tag butterflies.
+Flutter by the Zoo’s Butterfly Garden to catch the excitement and tag butterflies as stop at the Zoo on their way south.
 Crafts are available at Grandma’s Porch.
 FREE with paid Zoo admission.
+Guests of all ages welcome.
+Click here for exact dates and times of our Horticulture Happenings.

 Nature Blossoms and Flutters

-Located just west of the Noble Aquatic Center: Aquaticus, the Butterfly Garden is a
+Located just southwest of the Noble Aquatic Center: Aquaticus and bordered by Zoo Lake on the east, the Butterfly Garden is a

 20,000 square-foot exhibit designed especially for some of nature's most